tundish/blathnaid/blathnaid/book/chapters.rst

 Environment
 -----------

-Jack sensed trouble.
+Jack was on edge.
 He was sure to be robbed; it seemed to be not merely a common occurrence, but the very commerce of half the City.
 The second concern was getting lost and, while looking lost, then to be cornered in some alley by thieves.